American Soldier's Watches During Vietnam & The Olongapo Bracelets

 - Even still, many who were provided a field watch traded up by purchasing a field watch at the PX.
 Some of the most popular Vietnam watch purchases can be found in this Worn & Wound article.
 One of the most popular watches we know of today, of course, is the Rolex Submariner, which was available to Vietnam servicemen in 1968 for $600 back then, now worth roughly $12K to $15K.

-- Many watches purchased by US Servicemen in the Vietnam American war were purchased in Okinawa, Japan on the way in or out of Country.
+- Many watches purchased by US Servicemen in the Vietnam War were purchased in Okinawa, Japan, on the way in or out of the country.

 - Olongapo Metal Watch Bracelets were made by artisans in the Philippine city of Olongapo where the Subic Bay Naval Base was located.
-These bracelets became popular with the special forces, Green Beret, Frogmen / Navy Seals.
+These bracelets became popular with the special forces, including the Green Berets, Frogmen / Navy SEALs.

 A Grateful Nation